avoidwork/tiny-lru/README.md

 ## last
 ### Property

-Item in "last" or "bottom" position
+Item in "last" or "top" position

 **Example**